dreamfactorysoftware/platform-wiki/setup-guide/Setting-up-Snowplow.md

 Setup EmrEtlRunner?
 Proceed to [step 4: setup the StorageLoader](#step4).

 <a name="step4" />
-## Step 4: Setup the alternative data stores (e.g. Infobright, Redshift)
+## Step 4: Setup the alternative data stores (e.g. Redshift, PostgreSQL)

 [[https://d3i6fms1cm1j0i.cloudfront.net/github-wiki/images/4-storage.png]]

-Most Snowplow users store their web event data in at least two places: S3 for processing in Hadoop (e.g. to enable machine learning via Mahout) and a columnar database (e.g. Infobright or Redshift) for more traditional OLAP analysis.
+Most Snowplow users store their web event data in at least two places: S3 for processing in Hadoop (e.g. to enable machine learning via Mahout) and a database (e.g. Redshift or PostgreSQL) for more traditional OLAP analysis.

-The StorageLoader is an application to regularly transfer data from S3 into other databases e.g. Infobright or Redshift.
+The StorageLoader is an application to regularly transfer data from S3 into other databases e.g. Redshift.
 If you **only** wish to process your data using Hadoop on EMR, you do not need to setup the StorageLoader.
-However, if you would find it convenient to have your data in another data store (e.g. Infobright or Redshift) then you can set this up at this stage.
+However, if you would find it convenient to have your data in another data store (e.g. Redshift) then you can set this up at this stage.

 [Setup alternative data stores](Setting-up-alternative-data-stores).